01 of 03

 There are several variations of picot stitch in embroidery, but the one you probably take notice of most often is Detached Woven Picot Stitch.
 What makes this stitch pop is that it literally stands out from the material on which you are working.

 The stitch forms a triangular shape, with the wider base attached to the fabric.
 The rest of the stitch is woven in a way that leaves it free or detached from the fabric.
-Use the detached woven picot stitch to make flower petals, leaves, feathers or... simply to add some dimension to your work.
-It would even make an adorable embroidered garland of pennants!Continue to 2 of 3 below.
+Use the detached woven picot stitch to make flower petals, leaves, feathers or simply to add some dimension to your work.
+It would work wonderfully for an embroidered garland of pennants!Continue to 2 of 3 below.

 02 of 03

 To work detached woven picot stitch, start with a long straight pin.

 Take the pin down through the fabric and back out again, vertically.
 The area where the pin is on the underside of the fabric should be about the size you want the stitch to be.

 Bring your threaded needle up through the fabric a little to the left of the pin's exit point (point 1).
 Bring the thread behind the head of the pin and go back down a little to the right of the pins exit point (point 2).